Jacob-J-Thomas/IntelligenceHub/README.md

 # Intelligence Hub

-## Please note, this readme is currently in need of a major overhaul
+## Please note: This readme is currently in need of a major overhaul

 ### Project Summary:
 This repo consists of a custom API designed to simplify consumption of OpenAI, or a local mixtral model, assuming its been fine tuned to use function calling.
 Currently the most interesting portion of the project is my implementation of function calling, although I have many more additions planned for the future.
 You can read more about the API's function calling and future feature roadmap in their respective sections.